Skip to main content

 Academic

-The legal and ethical landscape of workplace is a dynamic and contested terrain.
+The legal and ethical landscape of workplace wellness programs is a dynamic and contested terrain.
 While the ostensible goal of these programs is to promote employee health and reduce healthcare costs, they exist in a state of tension with fundamental principles of privacy, autonomy, and anti-discrimination.

 The regulatory framework that governs these programs, primarily composed of HIPAA, the ADA, and GINA, represents a complex and often imperfect attempt to balance the competing interests of employers and employees.
 A deeper, more critical analysis of this framework reveals a number of unresolved issues and potential vulnerabilities that warrant further consideration.